microsoft/Olive/docs/source/features/passes/pytorch.md

 sparsity upto 60% on large models like OPT-175B and BLOOM-176B efficiently with negligible perplexity increase.
 It also supports semi-structured sparsity patterns such as 2:4 and 4:8 patterns.

+Please refer to the original paper linked above for more details on the algorithm and performance results for different models, sparsities and datasets.

-TensorRT can accelerate inference on 2:4 sparse models as described in [this blog](https://developer.nvidia.com/blog/accelerating-inference-with-sparsity-using-ampere-and-tensorrt/).
+**Note:** TensorRT can accelerate inference on 2:4 sparse models as described in [this blog](https://developer.nvidia.com/blog/accelerating-inference-with-sparsity-using-ampere-and-tensorrt/).

 ### Example Configuration
 ```json